 Do you check when hand washing happens in your business?
 Do you rely on your team to wash their hands correctly or have you trained them, and checked that it is happening correctly?
 Are the handwashing facilities in your production area fully stocked with soap and paper towels and have warm water?
 Or is there often cold water and no towels or soap, to hand?
-In the current time of the coronavirus pandemic, hand washing is an easy and efficient way to deactivate the virus and keep you, your team and business healthy.
+Hand washing is an easy and efficient way to deactivate some foodborne and people spread viruses and keep you, your team and business healthy.
 The current UK guidance is to wash your hands for at least 20 seconds using soap and water.

 In a food preparation or production area, I would recommend hand washing at the following times, whilst some of these can be combined, the list is long: